pmcharrison/psynet-mirror/docs/tutorials/tests.rst

 have certain restrictions, most notably that they do not test concurrency.
 To bypass these restrictions, some PsyNet users have found it useful to write custom Selenium tests.
-Here is a minimal example of a custom Selenium test (provided without warranty) that could be extended to test multiple concurrent users:
+Here is a minimal example of a custom Selenium test (provided without warranty) that could be extended to test multiple concurrent users, which you would run by executing ``python3 bot.py --app test-app``.
+Thanks Pol van Rijn for this example!

 .. code-block:: python